reasonml/reasonml.github.io/docs/list-and-array.md

 ### Usage

 Standard library [Array](/api/Array.html) and [ArrayLabel](/api/ArrayLabels.html) module.
-For JS compilation, you also have the familiar [Js.Array](https://bucklescript.github.io/bucklescript/api/Js.Array.html) bindings API.
+For JS compilation, you also have the familiar [Js.Array](https://bucklescript.github.io/bucklescript/api/Js.Array.html) API.

 Access & update an array item like so: